-- identify and assess the risks of all forms of flooding to and from the development and demonstrate how these flood risks will be managed, taking climate change into account - identify opportunities to reduce the probability and consequences of flooding

-- include the design of surface water management systems including Sustainable Drainage Systems (SuDS) - address the requirement for safe access to and from the development in areas at risk of flooding - be prepared by an applicant in consultation with reference to HBC's published local development documents and Strategic Flood Risk Assessment - form part of an Environmental Statement when one is required by the Town and Country Planning (Environmental Impact Assessment) (England and Wales) Regulations 1999 as amended. - identify future management of both the on-site features and of any off-site drainage system receiving flows from the development, where this maintenance is a critical element of the operation of the on-site SuDS.
+- identify and assess the risks of all forms of flooding to and from the development and demonstrate how these flood risks will be managed, taking climate change into account - identify opportunities to reduce the probability and consequences of flooding - include the design of surface water management systems including Sustainable Drainage Systems (SuDS) - address the requirement for safe access to and from the development in areas at risk of flooding by means of a Flood Warning and Evacuation Plan - be prepared by an applicant in consultation with reference to HBC's published local development documents and Strategic Flood Risk Assessment - form part of an Environmental Statement when one is required by the Town and Country Planning (Environmental Impact Assessment) (England and Wales) Regulations 1999 as amended. - identify future management of both the on-site features and of any off-site drainage system receiving flows from the development, where this maintenance is a critical element of the operation of the on-site SuDS.

-The National Planning Policy framework (March 2012) provides guidance for both local planning authorities and applicants in relation to the undertaking of FRAs and the responsibilities for controlling development where it may be directly affected by flooding or affect flooding elsewhere.
+The National Planning Policy Framework (2018) provides guidance for both local planning authorities and applicants in relation to the undertaking of FRAs and the responsibilities for controlling development where it may be directly affected by flooding or affect flooding elsewhere.